atextou/canvas_demo/README.md

-# bootstrap_p1
+# canvas_demo
-a practice of bootstrap
+a countdown demo which uses canvas